 This iOS repair tool is very easy to use; follow these simple steps;

 Step 1: Install Fucosoft iOS System Recovery on your computer.
-Run it and then connect the iPhone to the computer using USB cables.
-Click “Start” as soon as the device is detected to begin the repair process.
+Run it and then click “Standard Mode” to begin the repair process.

 Step 3: If the program cannot detect the connected device, you may be prompted to put it in recovery mode.
 Just follow the instructions on the screen to do it.